jerome-nelson/node-server-examples/README.md

 ### Node.JS Server Examples

 - [x] Basic Server
-- [] Create a http server with endpoints for GET, POST <-- Currently in progress
+- [x] Create a http server with endpoints for GET, POST
     - Other methods would be the same logic
 - [ ] Add tests to cover functionality (tests must be kept maintained throughout project) <-- Currently in progress
 - [ ] Implement a domain block/CORs